The tiniest patient with the biggest heart

 Perhaps because she needed so much care early in life, Pigtails was already comfortable with people.
 Her easygoing, affectionate nature quickly won the hearts of many staff members.
 At AHS, saying goodbye to the little lives we nurture every day is never easy…but thanks to your support, those goodbyes are often new beginnings.
 One of our own staff members couldn’t resist Pigtails’ charm and gave her the perfect home.
 Now known as Lucy, she’s living her best life—and it’s all possible because of you.

-Pigtails’ story was a part of our 2025 Giving Story campaign.
+Pigtails’ story was a part of our 2025 Giving Tuesday campaign.
 You can read more stories from the campaign, among others, in our Stories tag!
 And of course, you can always be a part of the mission and donate to support stories like these.

-Picture of Caroline Dougherty
+Picture of Becca Andrews

 More to bark about